MG Vadodara Marathon 2026 Route Preview

 That 111-foot Lord Shiva statue near Sursagar Lake, is plated with 17.5 kg of gold.

-You will pass Sursagar lake on your right and take a “left” at Nyay Mandir, the architecture reminds you that this city has witnessed centuries of stories (if you are staying longer, do visit this part of the town for its vibrancy and innocence) & you join them through the run.
+You will pass Sursagar lake on your right and take a “left” from Padmavati Complex, the architecture reminds you that this city has witnessed centuries of stories (if you are staying longer, do visit this part of the town for its vibrancy and innocence) & you join them through the run.
 Mandvi Gate and Gendi Gate appear like sentinels of the old city, framing your run through heritage and tradition.
 By now, you are through with your first 4 kms, more in control of the pace.
 At the 5th km is the first flyover of “Pratapnagar” its small with an elevation of 7m.

 Runners, this is the thick of the old city of Vadodara.
 During the day, it is bustling with various small and large businesses, narrow lanes, and everyone knows the other person’s business.